GameSpot may receive revenue from affiliate and advertising partnerships for sharing this content and from purchases through links.

 Monster Hunter Wilds launches with cross-play support, a first for Capcom's long-running action game series.
 The steps you take to join with random strangers or team up with friends are rather different, though, as Wilds makes you jump through several hoops to add friends to your in-game list.
 Full cross-play might be a big step forward for Monster Hunter, but if you're holding out for cross-progression as well, you'll have to keep waiting.

-We've broken down how Monster Hunter Wilds' cross-play works below, including what you need to do to play with friends.
+We've broken down how Monster Hunter Wilds' multiplayer works below, including what you need to do to play with friends.
+For more on what to expect, check out our Monster Hunter Wilds review and when Wilds unlocks.

 How cross-play support works in Monster Hunter Wilds